 - establish a governance mechanism for evaluation.

-The Taskforce is working towards an ‘Emerging Directions’ paper by the end of July with the final report scheduled for late November.
+The Taskforce released the ‘Emerging Directions’ paper with the final report scheduled for November 2021.

 Who are the ICA Taskforce and its advisory groups?